eyedeekay/sam-forwarder/README.md

 UDP are supported, but there may be some lingering bugs in UDP, please report them if found.

+**STATUS:** This project is maintained.
+I will respond to issues, pull requests, and feature requests within a few days.
+I am not adding many new features to it at this time.

 ## getting

         go get -u github.com/eyedeekay/sam-forwarder/samcatd
+        # for now

 ## building